Veterans Memorial

 Today, Calhoun County retains its agricultural roots while also embracing modern development.
 The county's economy is primarily based on agriculture, with farming and related industries playing a key role.
 Calhoun County also boasts a close-knit community, with residents taking pride in their shared history and strong sense of community spirit.

-This timeline provides a condensed summary of the historical journey of Calhoun County, Georgia.
+This timeline provides a concise overview of the key events in the history of Calhoun County, Georgia.

 • 1811: Calhoun County is established as a county in Georgia.